This Is the Best Time to Buy These 43 Cheap Finds Throughout the Year

 February: Best time to buy furniture, washer and dryer, wedding items

-• Wedding: Tying the knot in this off-season month means taking full advantage of discounted prices on reception venues, catering, and photography.
+• Wedding: Once you’ve finished these must-do’s for newly engaged couples, it’s time to start planning the wedding.
+Tying the knot in this off-season month means taking full advantage of discounted prices on reception venues, catering, and photography.
 Plan around the Presidential holidays, though, and beware of nasty weather.

 • Air conditioner: During cold weather months, many appliance stores offer units at cheap prices—if you can find them.